ManageIQ/manageiq.org/site/docs/get-started/review-provider.md

 don’t see any to create a new VM).

-You will find in the accordion a hierarchy tree that allows you to see the context: our machine is part of the avaiability zone: *“us-east1-b”*.
+You will find in the accordion a hierarchy tree that allows you to see the context: our machine is part of the availability zone: *“us-east1-b”*.

 ![screenshot0021a](/assets/images/docs/screenshot_0021a.png){:.img-responsive}